After WBRZ report of road rage shooting, gun range says self defense classes can save lives

 BATON ROUGE- A bullet hole was left in the door handle of Ashley Mitchell's car on Sunday after someone was tailgating her and decided to pull a gun.

-"It sounded like a rock hit my car hit my car, and when I got out to see what it was, it was a bullet hole in my car, I was in total shock," Mitchell told the WBRZ Investigative Unit Monday.
+"It sounded like a rock hit my car, and when I got out to see what it was, it was a bullet hole in my car, I was in total shock," Mitchell told the WBRZ Investigative Unit Monday.

 Mitchell was driving her two children to the store when the shooting happened.
 All of them are okay.

-The chilling story about road rage turning into gunfire is why the FRC shooting range in Baton Rouge wants to help by offering classes that instructs drivers on what to do if someone shoots at them near their car.
+The chilling story about road rage turning into gunfire is why the FRC shooting range in Baton Rouge wants to help by offering classes that instruct drivers on what to do if someone shoots at them near their car.

 Range master John Hanchey says what happened to Mitchell is another reminder of why it's important to know how to defend yourself.